bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: wrec 1 1.0

 Description:
-`TWIST` twists a two-dimensional slice of a blocked record.
-If no record is specified RNMR will prompt for it with the current write record pointer (as set and displayed by `PTRA`) as a default.
-The first dimension of the blocked record must be frequency domain and the second dimension must be time domain.
-The second parameter, slice, specifies which 2D slice of a 3D or 4D source record should be twisted.
-If the source record has only two dimensions, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will twist the first slice.
-Slice is interpreted as a linear index over the 3rd/4th dimensions.
+`TWIST` twists a two-dimensional slice of a [blocked record](syntax#blocked_records).
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current write record pointer (as displayed and set by `PTRA`) as a default.
+The first direction of the blocked record must be frequency domain and the second direction must be time domain.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will twist the first 2D slice of the record.
 The final parameter, tfctr, determines how much to twist the record.
 If tfctr is omitted RNMR will not prompt for it and will use a value of 1.0.
 The value of tfctr may be between 0.0 and 1.0 inclusive.

 # U
 ---